philc/book-notes/psychology/atomic habits - james clear.md

 * The greater the friction, the less likely the habit.
 This can work to your advantage.
 * Another example if your phone is in another room, you won't be incentivize to check it for trivial updates.
-* We should ask ourselves: how can we design our world in a way that makes it easy to do the the thing that will help us meet our goals?
+* We should ask ourselves: how can we design our world in a way that makes it easy to do the thing that will help us meet our goals?

 ## Decisive moments (Chap 13)